 The following computations show how obtaining debt can be a more efficient way of generating positive financial leverage than issuing preferred stock.

 The alternatives in above example generate different return on common stockholders’ equity.
-The reason of the difference is explained below:
+The reason of this difference is explained below:

-Alternative-1 generates 10.5% return on common stockholders’ equity, there is no debt or preferred stock involved, the leverage is therefore zero.
+The first alternative generates 10.5% return on common stockholders’ equity, there is no debt or preferred stock involved, the leverage is therefore zero in this case.

-Alternative-3 generates 15.4% return on common stockholders’ equity which is the highest of three alternatives.
-The reason is that the preferred stock is replaced with the debt.
-The interest on debt is tax deductible while the dividend on preferred stock is not.
+The third alternative generates 15.4% return on common stockholders’ equity which is the highest among three alternatives.
+The reason is that the preferred stock in this case is replaced with the debt.
+The interest on debt is a tax deductible expense while the dividend on preferred stock is not.